ruany-doehnert/Deforestation_Amazon/README.md

 ---

 **Feel free to fork, use, and improve this project!
 Questions or suggestions?
-Open an issue or connect with me on [LinkedIn](https://www.linkedin.com/).**
+Open an issue or connect with me on [LinkedIn](https://www.linkedin.com/in/ruany-doehnert-83092558/).**

-🌍 Impact
-This project demonstrates how data science and machine learning can be applied to environmental protection.
-The methodology can be extended to other biomes or conservation problems and can assist NGOs, researchers, or public agencies in identifying areas of concern more efficiently.

 Google Earth Engine:
 https://developers.google.com/earth-engine/guides/getstarted